andreancardona/job-app/README.md

 6. [A little reflection (an optional read..)](https://github.com/andreancardona/job-app/blob/main/README.md#a-little-reflection)

   ### File structure
-  File structures can always get messy quickly, which is why I've tried to keep mine as simple as possible!
+  File structures can get messy quickly, which is why I've tried to keep mine as simple as possible!
   I've divided my project into 4 main groups:

     1. Components